·

 golden gate bridge with purple flowers and blue skies

-For first-time visitors, 3 days is just the right amount of time to spend in San Francisco, too, who want to see the highlights without feeling rushed.
 You might even be able to tack on an easy day trip from San Francisco to your visit.

-Disclosure: this post contains affiliate links.
+📍Disclosure: this post contains affiliate links.
 If you click and make a purchase, I may earn a small commission at no extra cost to you!
 Thank you for helping me do what i love.

 📍If you’re planning to do a lot of sightseeing and are looking for ways to stretch your San Francisco travel dollars, you might want to consider San Francisco’s Go City All-Inclusive Pass.